amazeeio/docs/local_docker_development/connect_to_mysql_from_external.md

 ### Get published mysql port from container

-Docker assigns a random published port for MySQL during each container start.
+Docker assigns a randomly published port for MySQL during each container start.
 This is done to prevent port collisions.

 To get the published port via `docker`: